agathoklisx/libved/README.md

   In all the cases the window state should be restored afterwards.

-  The sample Application that provides the main() function, can also read from standard input to an unamed buffer.
+  The sample Application that provides the main() function, can also read from standard input to an unnamed buffer.
 Thus it can be used as a pager:

      git diff "$@" | vedas --ftype=diff --pager "$@"